-MATERIAL and METHODS: The rats were fixed to a stereotaxic device under deep anesthesia, and a balloon catheter was placed under the optic chiasm through a burr hole which was in front of the bregma in accordance with the brain atlas of rats.
-The animals were divided into five groups (n=8): control, mild compression demyelination, severe compression demyelination, mild compression remyelination, severe compression remyelination.
+MATERIAL and METHODS: The animals were fixed to a stereotaxic device under deep anesthesia, and a balloon catheter was placed under the optic chiasm through the burr hole opened in front of the bregma according to the brain atlas.
+According to the amount of pressure applied, the animals were divided into five groups: demyelination and remyelination groups.
 The fine structures of the tissues obtained were evaluated using electron microscopy.

-RESULTS: We found a significant difference in the severity of degeneration when comparing group 1 with group 5 (p<0.001); there was no degeneration in group 1 rats and severe degeneration in all of the group 5 rats.
+RESULTS: Each group contained eight rats.
+We found a significant difference in the severity of degeneration when comparing group 1 with group 5 (p<0.001); there was no degeneration in group 1 rats and severe degeneration in all of the group 5 rats.
 Oligodendrocytes were found in all rats in group 1 and none of the rats in no group 2.
 The nuclei were preserved in the group 1 rats but damaged in all of the group 5 rats.
 There were no lymphocytes or erythrocytes in group 1 and all positives in group 5.